 5. To capture visual and audio information for use in current and future investigations.

 6. To provide unbiased documentation of Law Enforcement activities.

+7. To replace the requirement that officers (as defined above) use a pocket digital recorder to record conversations.

 B. The program is not to be used to violate confidentiality and privacy interests of persons and employees consistent with state and federal laws.